ghazale-javaheri/react-modern-calendar-datepicker/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+and at the end ghazaleh javaheri,little contributor and bahar hashemi and this package edit bug [204](https://github.com/Kiarash-Z/react-modern-calendar-datepicker/issues/204) and also let you disable header click ,that is disabled by default and you could add disableHeaderClick to enable it This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## LICENSE